 "Recreational vehicle" within this limited warranty means all portions of the product which are used or primarily maintained as a mobile dwelling, and excludes any components that are typically found in an automobile.
-These "RV" portions, also referred to as "living facilities", include but are not limited to: the plumbing system and fixtures, ducting and appliances for the roof air conditioner(s) and RV furnace, electrical systems unrelated to the propulsion of the vehicle, RV entrance door but not the cockpit driver or passenger door, exterior compartments, and windows other than the windshield and the driver or passenger window.
+These "RV" portions, also referred to as "living facilities", include but are not limited to: the plumbing system and fixtures, LP system, appliances, roof air conditioner(s) and RV furnace (and related ducting), electrical systems unrelated to the propulsion of the vehicle, RV entrance door, exterior compartments, and windows other than the windshield and driver and passenger window.

-"Automotive" within this limited warranty means those portions of a motorized product (if applicable) that are typically found in an automobile, which were installed by Coachmen, and which may include: the cockpit driver and passenger door, windshield and driver and passenger window, windshield wipers, dash air conditioner and heater, dash gauges and controls, exterior automotive lights and mirrors.
+"Automotive" within this limited warranty means those portions of a motorized product (if applicable) which were installed by Coachmen, and which may include: the cockpit driver and passenger door, windshield and driver and passenger window, windshield wipers, dash air conditioner and heater, dash gauges and controls, exterior automotive lights and mirrors.